Freedom-Club-Sec/libcold/README.md

 # libcold
-Crate that implements the strandlock protocol in pure Rust., which is used in Coldwire messenger
+Crate that implements the strandlock encryption protocol in pure Rust.

-# Important
-This library is still work-in-progress, it only has SMP implemented.
+This protocol is used within Coldwire messenger